kamocat/DSPlite/README.md

 - You have examined some of the data you want to filter, and have determined what you want to do with it (remove noise, remove DC offset, find the slope, etc).
 If you have already tried the filter in post-processing and want to move it the embedded context, even better.

 ## Not included
-- Fourier Transforms (FFT)
+- Fourier Transforms (FFT): Use (arduinoFFT)[https://github.com/kosme/arduinoFFT] instead.
-- Kalman filtering
-- Resampling
-- Signal generation
-- Peak-detection (Although you could design a filter to do this)
+- Resampling: Use a For() loop.
+- Signal generation: Use the math library for sine() or whatever you need.
+- Peak-detection: You can design a filter for local peak detection, but you must know something about the frequency components of the signal.
-- Dynamic filter generation.
-Filters here are designed to be low-memory, which puts them in program storage.
+- Dynamic filter generation: Filters here are designed to be low-memory, which puts them in flash storage rather than RAM.
 This means they must be predefined before you compile.
+The side-effect of this is we can define the filters using Python and test them on captured data to see if they actually do what we want, before deploying them onto a microcontroller.